Paramètres d'affichage

 Do not forget to inform the CAF of any change in professional or family situation in your personal space, “declare a change of situation” section.

-• build your professional project,
+• build your professional project

-• find a childcare solution,
+• find a childcare solution

 • resolve difficulties and answer your questions individually.

-Recipients have the right to receive financial assistance every month.
-In exchange, you must:
+Beneficiaries are entitled to receive financial assistance every month.

-• come to appointments,
+• come to the appointments

 • declare your resources every 3 months.